Calling Test

 A Prayer for Late Starters

-Lord, I have been telling myself it is too late.
+Lord, I've been telling myself it's too late.

 Too late to start.
 Too late to change.
 Too late to discover what I was made for.